curb4387/LearnCPP-Projects/Ch 2/README.md

 1) A function named “readNumber” should be used to get (and return) a single integer from the user.
 2) A function named “writeAnswer” should be used to output the answer.
 This function should take a single parameter and have no return value.
 3) A main() function should be used to glue the above functions together.

+Question 2

+Modify the program you wrote in exercise #1 so that readNumber() and writeAnswer() live in a separate file called “io.cpp”.
+Use a forward declaration to access them from main().

+If you’re having problems, make sure “io.cpp” is properly added to your project so it gets compiled.

+Question 3

+Modify the program you wrote in #2 so that it uses a header file (named io.h) to access the functions instead of using forward declarations directly in your code (.cpp) files.
+Make sure your header file uses header guards.

+If you compile your program and get errors like one of these:

+unresolved external symbol "int __cdecl readNumber(void)" (?readNumber@@YAHXZ)
+undefined reference to `readNumber()'

+Then you probably forgot to include io.cpp in your project, so the definitions for readNumber() (and writeAnswer()) aren’t being compiled into your project.